NILodio/dota2Analytics/README.md

 > Crucial please add the make coomand when you create a new command.
 It will help you to understand the command that you want to run.
 For example, if you want to get data process you can run `make data`

 ### How to Use this Tool After Doing Setup?
 all this project is create with Makefile.
 Thus, you can run the command by using `make` command.
 Here are the list of command that you can use:

 1. `make data` : This command will run the scrapping process.
-It will scrap the job data from JobStreet website and store the result to CSV
+It will get the data from OpenDota website and store the result to CSV

 2. `make requirements` : This command will install all the dependencies that listed at `requirements.txt`